Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Additional Simulation Study Details

-We set the true tree as the MAP tree (left of Figure \ref{fig:data_result}) estimated by DDT-LCM from the HCHS/SOL data.
-The MAP tree implies weakly separated classes with between-class correlations at least 0.8.
+We set the true tree as the MCC tree (left of Figure \ref{fig:data_result} of the main paper ) estimated by DDT-LCM from the HCHS/SOL data.
+The MCC tree implies weakly separated classes with between-class correlations at least 0.8.
 We set the class prevalence to be the posterior mean estimated from the HCHS/SOL data analysis, which is $\bpi = (0.14, 0.14, 0.2, 0.18, 0.17, 0.16)$.
 The group-specific diffusion variances are $\sigma_g^2 = 1^2$ for $g \leq 5$ and $\sigma_g^2 = 2.3^2$ for $g = 6, 7$.
-Based on the MAP tree (Figure \ref{fig:data_result}), we simulate 20 sets of response probabilities, for each of which we simulate 5 independent datasets of multivariate binary responses for $N \in \{400, 800\}$ individuals following LCMs; hence, a total of 100 independent datasets for each $N$.
+Based on the MCC tree (Figure 4 of the main paper ), we simulate 20 sets of response probabilities, for each of which we simulate 5 independent datasets of multivariate binary responses for $N \in \{400, 800\}$ individuals following LCMs; hence, a total of 100 independent datasets for each $N$.
 Figure \ref{fig:K6_misspecified_tree} displays the misspecified tree structured used in method ``DDT-LCM (misspecified tree)".

-\paragraph{Data-driven choice of $K$} The performance of DDT-LCM in Simulations I and II has been demonstrated under a known number of latent classes $K$.
-To provide a practical estimation pipeline applicable to real-world data, we next briefly describe a method to select $K$ in a data-driven manner.
-In particular, we focus on the semi-synthetic data because it represents a scenario close to our real data application, while our selection method can be generalized to any situations.
+The performance of correcting label switching by the ECR algorithm can be examined by the trace plots of the probabilities of exposure to items, as displayed in Figure \ref{fig:sim:label_switching}.
+We see that the posterior chains mix well after label correction.

+The computation time for drawing 8000 posterior samples with the semi-synthetic simulation setup cost 38 minutes for the proposed DDT-LCM and 5.3 minutes for the classical Bayesian LCM, on average across 100 replications.
+The computation was conducted in R version 4.2.0 on a 2018 MacBook Pro.